PayAidPayments/PayAid-V3/PAYAID_V3_CAPABILITIES_REPORT.md

 ## Executive Summary

 PayAid V3 is an all-in-one business operating system designed specifically for Indian startups and SMBs.
-It consolidates 15-20 separate SaaS tools into one integrated platform, replacing fragmented solutions like Zoho, Freshworks, Razorpay, Tally, and others with a unified, India-compliant system.
+It consolidates 15-20 separate SaaS tools into one integrated platform, replacing fragmented solutions like Zoho, Freshworks, Tally, and others with a unified, India-compliant system.
+All payments are processed exclusively through PayAid Payments.

 **Key Differentiators:**
 - **India-First Design:** Built for Indian tax compliance (GST, TDS, Professional Tax)